Infineon/linux-optiga-trust-m/README.md

 (see [req](#req) for input details)

-There are two ways to generate New ECC256 Key Pair.
+There are two ways to generate New ECC/RSA Key Pair.

 #### KeyGen with public key as output

-Example: To generate keypair with public key as output and private key stored inside Trust M:
+Example: To generate keypair with public key as output and private key stored inside OPTIGA™ Trust M:

 ```console
 openssl pkey -provider trustm_provider -in 0xe0f1:*:NEW:0x03:0x13 -pubout -out e0f1_pub.pem
 ```

-The above command will generate the keypair in OPTIGA™ Trust M and the output (e0f1_pub.pem) is the public key and private key is stored inside Trust M. Refer to [Referencing keys in Trust M](#referencing-keys-in-optiga-trust-m)  Section for more details.
+The above command will generate the ECC256 keypair in OPTIGA™ Trust M. The output (e0f1_pub.pem) is the public key and the private key is stored inside Trust M. Refer to [Referencing keys in OPTIGA™ Trust M](#referencing-keys-in-optiga-trust-m)  Section for more details.

 #### KeyGen with Reference Keys in file format as output

-Example: To generate reference keys in file format:
+Example: To generate reference keys in file format for ECC256:

 ```console
 openssl pkey -provider trustm_provider -provider default -propquery provider=trustm -in 0xe0f1:*:NEW:0x03:0x13 -out ecc256_key.pem
 ```

-The above command will generate the keypair in OPTIGA™ Trust M and the output (ecc256_key.pem) is the reference to the private key slot of OPTIGA™ Trust M with public key.
-Refer to  [Referencing keys in Trust M](#referencing-keys-in-optiga-trust-m)  Section for more details.
+The above command will generate the ECC256 keypair in OPTIGA™ Trust M. The private key id and  public key of OPTIGA™ Trust M are stored inside the output file (ecc256_key.pem).
+Refer to  [Referencing keys in  OPTIGA™ Trust M](#referencing-keys-in-optiga-trust-m)  Section for more details.

 ### <a name="pkeyutl"></a>pkeyutl